Skip to content

 How can I use telehealth?

-You can also use nib’s find a provider tool to search for certain practitioners who offer telehealth.
+You can also use nib’s find a provider tool to search for practitioners who offer telehealth.
 Alternatively, contact your doctor, specialist or allied health practitioner directly to ask whether they provide telehealth consultations; they’ll also be able to advise if your condition is appropriate for a telehealth consultation.
 The important thing to remember is that a telehealth consultation may not be recommended for everyone and sometimes it’s essential you go into a medical clinic to see your healthcare professional for a face-to-face consultation.

 Related: What you can and can’t use telehealth for